azizkayumov/clean-code/boundaries.md

 No user of `Sensors` would care one bit if generics were used or not.
 That choice has become (and always should be) an implementation detail.
 The interface at the boundary(`Map`) is hidden.
 It is able to evolve with very little impact on the rest of the application.
 The use of generics is no longer a big issue because the casting and type management are handled inside the `Sensors` class.
 It results in code that is **easier to read and harder to misuse.**.
 The `Sensors` class can enforce design and business rules.

-It is advised to not pass `Map`(or any interface at a boundary), avoid returning ut from or accepting it as an argument to, Public APIs.
+It is advised to not pass `Map`(or any interface at a boundary), avoid returning it from or accepting it as an argument to, Public APIs.
 Keep it inside the class or close family of classes, where it is used.

+### Exploring and Learning Boundaries
+It's not our job to test the third-party code, but it may be our best interest to write tests for the third-party code we use.
+Long hours of reading the documentation might be spent to decide how to use the third-party code.
+Then we might be able to use it and see whether it does what we think.
+We would not be surprised to find ourselves bogged down in long debugging sessions trying to figure out whether the bugs we're experincing are in our code or theirs.
+Learning the third-party code is hard, integrating it is hard too.
+Doing both at the same time is doubly hard.
+Instead of experimenting and trying out the new stuff in our production code, we could write some test to explore our understanding of the third-party code.
+Such test are called *learning tests* (Jim Newkirk).
+We essentially create controlled tests that check our understanding of that API.
+The test focus on what we want out of the API.

+### Learning `log4j`